hacks-guide/Guide_Vita/docs/installing-h-encore.md

 #### Section I - finalhe

-1. Copy the contents of the finalhe `.zip` file to a folder on your computer
+1. Copy the contents of the finalhe `.7z` file to a folder on your computer
+    + You can extract `.7z` archives using 7-Zip, WinRAR or similar programs
 1. Copy the VitaDeploy `.zip` file inside the finalhe folder
     + Do not extract this file
 1. Launch finalhe on your computer